 This is a selection of the most frequently asked questions I get.
 If you can’t find what you’re looking for here feel free to send me a mail or give me a call.

-Q: Where did you learn how to create the kind of photos you do?
+Q: Where did you learn how to create these images?

 A: I am self-taught in both photography and retouch.
 I discovered that it was fun to change and modify photos for fun in the year 2000 when I got my first digital camera.
+I’ve always been drawing for as long as I can remember and when I got the camera I felt like I wanted to do something more with the photos.
+I started playing around with the photos in the computer and discovered photo manipulations.
 For me the realism has always been very important and it’s a challenge to make a sketch come to life in a photo.
-In the end it’s just the imagination that sets the limits.
+When you learn the tools it’s just the imagination that sets the limits.

 Q: Where do you find inspiration?

 A: I get inspiration from all things around me.
 Anything from things I see in my daily life to other artist’s work and photography.
 I think it’s a lot about looking at the world from a different perspective.
-I always try to come up with original ideas and I especially like perspective illusions.
-I think I get more inspiration from painters rather than photographers.
-For me the ideas are as important as the realization.
-Some websites I visit for inspiration:
+I think I get more inspiration from paintings rather than photos.
+But ther are tons of inspiration online.
+Here are some websites and blogs I visit for inspiration:

 Q: What people inspires you?

-A: These are some of the artists that inspires me the most
+A: Here are some artists that inspires me…

 Salvador Dali - Spanish surrealist painter